 Mekare-Kare (Pandan War)

-June – July 2025
+June – July 2026

 One of the most spectacular, visual spectacles on Bali’s cultural calendar is mekare-kare, better known as the ‘pandan wars’.
 This takes place in Desa Adat Tenganan Pegringsingan, a ‘Bali Aga’ (ancient Balinese) village in Karangasem, where customs and way of life are quite distinct from most of Bali.
 The community predates the influences of the invading Hindu-Javanese Majapahit Empire, whose culture has dictated much of the island’s identity.

 In Tenganan Pegringsingan, the pinnacle of the year is on the fifth month of their ritual calendar, normally June or July.
 This is the month of Usaba Sambah, a month-long ceremony filled with prayers, sacred dances, sacrifices, ceremonial foods, ritual swings, and gatherings, all ending in the ‘climax’ of mekare-kare.
-During the two days of mekare-kare, the village comes to life: villagers are out in the traditional dress – prized geringsing cloth – with ceremonial offerings throughout the day.
+During the two days of mekare-kare, the village comes to life: villagers are out in their traditional dress, prized geringsing cloth, with ceremonial offerings throughout the day.
 At around midday, the stage is set as the men take their turns to face an opponent with bunched, thorny pandan leaves in one hand and a rattan shield in the other.
 They fight to grate the skin of their opponent with the sharp thorns of the pandan.
 A blood sacrifice to honour Dewa Indra, God of War, their principal deity.
 It’s a wild and raucous affair and an exciting cultural event to witness.

-July 2025
+July 2026

 Penglipuran Village Festival